dewkul/dewkul/README.md

 ## 🕰️ Coding Stats

-> The time spent is not indicative of proficiency
+> The time spent is indicative of productivity, not proficiency

 ### Weekly